IdentityServer/IdentityServer3.Samples/README.md

-Thinktecture IdentityServer3 Samples
+IdentityServer3 Samples
 ======================================

-Samples for Thinktecture IdentityServer v3
+Samples for IdentityServer v3

 #### MVC Authentication walk-through [link](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/tree/master/source/MVC%20Authentication)
 Step by step tutorial on how to use identity server to provide authentication services to an MVC application and a Web API.
 See [here](https://github.com/thinktecture/Thinktecture.IdentityServer.v3/wiki/Getting-started) for instructions.